Restore-R1: Efficient Image Restoration Agents via Reinforcement Learning with Multimodal LLM Perceptual Feedback: Experiments

 \textbf{Quantitative Comparison}.
 Table \ref{sota_comparison} presents the performance comparison between our method and compared baselines across all degradation settings.
 Despite not relying no any ground-truth supervision, our method achieves highly competitive performance on full-reference metrics across all degradation settings.
 This demonstrates the ability of our agent to perform faithful structural restoration guided only by perception feedback.
 More notably, as degradation complexity increases (Settings III and IV), our method demonstrates superior robustness and consistently surpasses all baselines on no-reference metrics, achieving the highest perceptual quality.
 This suggests that our agent effectively learns restoration strategies that generalize well to unseen mixtures and emphasize perceptual coherence.

 \textbf{Qualitative Comparison}.
-Figure \ref{vis_compare111} presents visual comparisons under rain+haze and rain+dark+noise degradations (comparison with other baselines are provided in Supplementary Sec. \ref{Supply_Quality}).
-Despite the absence of labels or degradation annotations, our method learns to remove multiple corruptions from degraded images and achieves comparable or superior visual quality than the supervised baselines.
+Figure \ref{vis_compare111} presents visual comparisons under rain+haze and rain+dark+noise degradations.
+The comparison with other baselines are provided in the supplementary.
+Despite the absence of degradation annotations, our method learns to remove multiple corruptions from degraded images and achieves comparable or superior visual quality than the supervised baselines.
+This shows the effectiveness of our proposed MLLM perceptual feedback.

 \textbf{Efficiency Comparison}.
 Figure \ref{fig_runtime} presents the runtime comparison between our method and AgenticIR \cite{agenticir} under all settings.
 As seen, AgenticIR’s inference time grows rapidly from Setting I (2 degradations) to Setting IV (4 or 5 degradations), This trend is expected because AgenticIR conducts tool searching for each degradation type, causing runtime to scale with the number of degradations present in the input.
 Moreover, its reliance on reflection and rollback introduces additional tool invocations, further compounding the overall computational overhead.
 In contrast, our inference time remains almost constant across all settings.
 The efficiency originates from our one-pass design: the agent outputs a complete tool-calling sequence in a single policy execution, without any iterative search or backtracking.